fivetran/api_framework/README.md

       response = atlas(method, endpoint, payload)
 ```
 ## 5. Handle the response:
 The script calls the atlas function to send the request and get the response.
 If the response is not None, it prints the request details and response in different colors.
+In this example, we successfully paused a connector and logged the activity.
   ```python
       if response is not None:
       print(Fore.CYAN + 'Call: ' + method + ' ' + endpoint + ' ' + str(payload))